FearGoidte/cloch-fiacail/readme.markdown

 Reformatted the `hr` element to display an [asterism](https://en.wikipedia.org/wiki/Asterism_%28typography%29) with a faded line background.

+Removed underlines from abbreviations since their title attributes cannot be accessed on many touch devices.
+Added the help cursor for keyboard and mouse users.

+### Headings

-I have removed the rules for nested `h1` headings for sections since whilst it is valid use under the <abbr title="Hypertext Mark-up Language" class="initialism">H.T.M.L.</abbr>5 Recommendation, it is poorly supported and I think it better to follow the ISO standard for headings.
+Removed the rules for nested `h1` headings for sections since whilst, it is valid use under the <abbr title="Hypertext Mark-up Language" class="initialism">H.T.M.L.</abbr>5 Recommendation, it is poorly supported and I think it better to follow the I.S.O. standard for headings.

+Also switched `h1`-`h6`, `header`, and `th` from bold to a different typeface.

 ### Lists